LGBTQ Safe Zone Certification Program

-The application explains the next steps.
-We will review your submission.
+After the materials to verify each response have been submitted, we will review your application.
 To receive a passing score, each answer must affirm the best practices in working with LGBTQ people.
 Our grading criteria ensures that members consistently experience the same high standards at each Safe Zone location.

 4. Mark your office a certified LGBTQ Safe Zone